The Bankrate promise

 The distinction between a brokerage account and a traditional bank account continues to collapse.
 Increasingly there are more and more financial institutions that do it all.
 So in many cases you could actually use the cash management account as a primary bank account even if you don’t take advantage of the related investing features at all.

 Best cash management accounts in December 2023

-Wealthfront is best known as a robo-advisor, but its cash management account may be the best among the investing-focused sites.
+Wealthfront is best known as a robo-advisor, but its cash management account scores as the best among the investing-focused sites.
 It offers many of the most popular features: interest on balances, fee-free ATMs, checking benefits, a debit card and no monthly fees.

-But you’ll also get some of the rarer features such as access to your direct deposit two days earlier and a portfolio line of credit, which allows you to borrow money against your investing balance with no credit check.
+But you’ll also get some of the rarer features such as access to your direct deposit up to two days earlier and a portfolio line of credit, which allows you to borrow money against your investing balance with no credit check.
 And, oh yeah, Wealthfront offers a top-flight investing service, too.